What is a soil factory?

 How to make a soil factory?

 Making a soil factory is easy.
 There are a number of different methods for making a soil factory.
-Below are two of the methods we have found to be successful; using a container or burying in the ground.
+Below are three of the methods we have found to be successful (in no particular order); using a container, using two (or more) compost bays or burying in the ground.

 Step 1.
 Find container